FULL-TIME | WINNIPEG LOCATIONS NURBF-DG Nursing

 • Due to high demand, this funded program is open to Manitoba residents only.
 Applications received from non-Manitoba residents for this program will be cancelled and the application fee will not be refunded.

-• Annual application deadline of April 15
+• Annual application deadlines:

 • Portage Campus, Portage la Prairie, MB and Winkler Campus, Winkler, MB